wandb/docs/docs/guides/artifacts/update-an-artifact.md

 Use the W&B Public API ([`wandb.Api`](../../ref/python/public-api/api.md)) to update an artifact outside of a run.
 Use the Artifact API ([`wandb.Artifact`](../../ref/python/artifact.md)) to update an artifact during a run.

 :::caution
-You can not update the alias of artifact that is linked to a model in Model Registry.
+You can not update the alias of artifact linked to a model in Model Registry.
 :::